The Truth About Flu Shots

 No doubt, your healthcare professional has urged you to get a flu shot.
 In the United States, flu vaccines are recommended for everyone over six months old—but if you have diabetes, getting vaccinated is especially important.

 Dr. Marina Basina, an endocrinologist at Stanford explains that “If a person with diabetes gets the flu, it becomes much more difficult to manage blood sugars—any infection will elevate blood sugars and increase variability in the readings and resistance to insulin.
 On the other hand, fevers, sweats and poor appetite may lead to low blood sugars, or ketone formation even in the setting of normal blood sugars.
 Furthermore, DKA (diabetic ketoacidosis, which can be deadly if left untreated) is more frequent in the setting of flu even when blood sugars are not significantly elevated.”

 Flu shots are a safe, inexpensive and effective way to lower your risk of getting sick.
 One study found that flu vaccination is associated with a 79 percent lower rate of hospitalizations for flu-related complications among people with diabetes.
 Still, many people have hesitations about getting vaccinated.
 Here are some of those questions, answered.

 I’ve heard that it’s important for me to get a flu shot as a Type 1 diabetic.
 Why?

-- Additionally, people with diabetes (Type 1 and 2) are at a high risk of developing flu complications like pneumonia, bronchitis, sinus infections, and ear infections that can lead to hospitalization.
+- Additionally, people with diabetes (type 1 and 2) are at a higher risk of developing flu complications like pneumonia, bronchitis, sinus infections and ear infections that can lead to hospitalization.